-In April 2006 the Government introduced the HomeBuy initiative.
-This is a government funded programme that helps people who wish to buy a property but cannot afford to do so.
-HomeBuy schemes are designed to help first time buyers or people in other priority groups (such as social housing tenants) where household incomes are less than £60,000.
+The HomeBuy initiative (April 2006) is a government funded programme to help people who wish to buy, but cannot afford to.
+HomeBuy schemes are to help first time buyers or people in other priority groups.
+This includes social housing tenants or where household incomes are less than £60,000.

 - Intermediate Rent and Rent to HomeBuy.